 Which club would you purchase if you hit a jackpot of 1 billion dollars?

-These question will tell you the sort of club you will investor money in if you hit a jackpot of 1 billion dollars.
+These questions will tell you the sort of club you will investor your money in if you hit a jackpot of 1 billion dollars.

 What is your favourite football club?